-- 7. Is there an opportunity in applying these policies/practices to foster good relations between people in any protected group and those who are not3?
+No 5.
+Are reasonable adjustments built in where they may be needed?
+Not applicable - 6.
+Does the policy/practice contribute to advancing equality of opportunity?
+Will it help to: - remove or minimise disadvantage - meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?
+This policy advances equality - as it ensures a standard code of practice across the University.
+Note the guidance states - For definitions of Authorised Interruption of Study -These circumstances can include, amongst others, Medical and health problems, Personal and family problems and Bereavement 7.
+Is there an opportunity in applying these policies/practices to foster good relations between people in any protected group and those who are not?
 Will it help to tackle prejudice and/or promote understanding?
-No - 8.
+No 8.
 Is there evidence (or an expectation) that people from different equality groups have different needs or experiences in relation to the policy/practice?
 If so, what are they?
-No - 9.
+No 9.
 Is there evidence (or an expectation) of higher or lower uptake by any equality group(s)?
 If so, give details of the differences and the reasons for these (if known)?
-No - 10.
+No 10.
 Is any equality group excluded from participating in or accessing the service or functions?
 If so, why?
-No - 11.
+No 11.
 Does the policies/practice create any barriers for any other groups?
 For example, because of the time when the service is delivered or because of restricted income?
 Is the communication of the policies/practice accessible to all groups?
 No barriers are created.
 The guidance will be made available in different formats if necessary.
 12. How are relevant equality groups or communities involved in the development, review and/or monitoring of the policy or practice?
 See Section 3 above.

+&lt;sup>2 This question does not apply to the protected characteristic of marriage or civil partnership &lt;sup>3 This question does not apply to the protected characteristic of marriage or civil partnership.
 13. Are there any other points to note regarding the potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations?
 If so, note these here.
-No

-H. Equality Impact Assessment Outcome

-Option 1: No change required - the assessment is that the policies /practice are /will be robust.
+No H. Equality Impact Assessment Outcome Option 1: No change required - the assessment is that the policies /practice are /will be robust.
 There is no evidence of potentially unlawful discrimination and all reasonable opportunities to advance equality and foster good relations have been taken, subject to continuing monitoring and review.

-State the reasons for this conclusion and the evidence used, if not already included in section G.
+State the reasons for this conclusion and the evidence used, if not already included in section G. This guidance sets out a standard approach across the University.
+I Action and Monitoring 1.
+Specify the actions required to implement the findings of this EqIA.

-See section G above.

-2 This question does not apply to the protected characteristic of marriage or civil partnership

-3 This question does not apply to the protected characteristic of marriage or civil partnership.

-I Action and Monitoring

-1. Specify the actions required to implement the findings of this EqIA.

 None needed.

 2. State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above).

-The guidance relates to the University's postgraduate degree regulations and is reviewed annually against these regulations.
+The policy will be reviewed as part of the ongoing work of Academic Services in support of the academic regulatory framework.
 3. When will the policies/practice next be reviewed?
-2014/15

-J. Publication of EqIA

-Can this EqIA be published in full, now? - Yes

-J. Sign-off

-EqIA undertaken by: Sara Welham Head, Governance and Regulatory Framework Team, Academic Services

-Accepted by (name): Susan Hunter

-Date: 29 August 2014

-Retain a copy of this form for your own records and send a copy to equalitydiversity@ed.ac.uk
+2014/15 J. Publication of EqIA Can this EqIA be published in full, now? - Yes J. Sign-off EqIA undertaken by: Maggie Marr, Officer, Academic Registry and Sara Welham Head, Governance and Regulatory Framework Team, Academic Services Accepted by (name): Susan Hunter Date: 29 August 2014 Retain a copy of this form for your own records and send a copy to equalitydiversity@ed.ac.uk